docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

    - 4 Scripting with AppleScript
       - For more information
       - Your first Illustrator script
-         - Adding features to “Hello World”
+         - Adding features to "Hello World"
       - Object references
          - Obtaining objects from documents and layers
          - Creating new objects